Jayboy628/ETL_Automated_OOP_Python/README.md

 - This approach allows us to structure our code in small chunks.
 The functional approach relies on a given input argument and because functions are created in a modular way it lends to a clean and reusable code.
 More importantly, Parallel programming State is not a factor and Mutable data is not or very little involved
 - **Adapter Layer** [`Adapter_Layer.ipynb`](Starter-Code/Adapter_Layer.ipynb)
-  This layer as four functions. read_csv_to_df function allow us to read the csv file(s) using pandas to read the data. write_df_s3 function
+  This layer has four functions.

+  - When the read_csv_to_df function is invoked it reads the csv file(s) and return as a Data Frame.
+  - When the write_df_s3 function is invoked it writes Data Frame to the S3 bucket as parquet file.

 - **Application Layer**[`Application_Layer.ipynb`](Starter-Code/Application_Layer.ipynb)
+  This Layer use the Extract Transform, and Load (ETL) structure

+  - When the extract function is invoked it first uses the read_csv_to_df function to read the files and then extract the data and return as an Data Frame

 - **Application Layer - not core** [`Application_2.ipynb`](Starter-Code/Application_2.ipynb)]